StydeNet/html/docs/themes.md

 ## Customize individual templates

-Maybe you don't need to create or use a new theme and you just simply need to override a particular template, you can do this too, since most functions support that, for example:
+Maybe you don't need to create or use a new theme and you just simply need to override a particular template, you can do this too, since most methods support that, for example:

 `{!!
 Menu::make('menu.items')->render('custom-template') !!}`

 `{!!
 Alert::render('custom-template') !!}`

 `{!!
-Field::email('email', ['template' => 'custom-template'])
+Field::email('email', ['template' => 'custom-template'])`

 ## Customize templates by field type (field builder)